SharePoint/sp-dev-docs/docs/embedded/mslearn/m02-01-intro.md

 At the end of this module, you should be able to:

-- Create an Microsoft Entra application with necessary permissions to access SharePoint Embedded Containers.
+- Create an Microsoft Entra ID application with necessary permissions to access SharePoint Embedded Containers.
 - Create a Node.js-based REST API to handle CRUD tasks between a client-side app and SharePoint Embedded.
 - Create a single-page React application that calls REST API to perform CRUD operations on an existing SharePoint Embedded Container.